 When you are going to raise horses, you need the right type of property.
 For starters, you need space, depending upon how many horses you plan to own of course.
 Texans know all about this as they set up their sprawling ranches and raise horses and other cattle.
 Truth be told, there are much prettier tracts of land outside of Texas, even when you count the hill country, but Texans do know their horses.
-As you get in touch with equestrian estate agents, where are you looking to buy?
+As you get in touch with property finders, where are you looking to buy?

 There is great land setup and ready for horses all over the US.
 You can purchase acreage that needs a little TLC and organization before you start raising horses, or you can buy that picturesque ranch land that is ready to go from day one.
 You might pay a little more for it, especially if it comes complete with a home and everything.
 If you were to start with acreage from scratch, you have to consider the costs for fencing and, well, about a hundred other things.